-Our history has been as a developmental stage company.
+Historically, we have been a developmental stage company.
 As of January 1, 2003, we were no longer classified as a development stage company.
 We have transitioned to manufacturing our product and intend to significantly increase our marketing, sales, and research and development efforts, and expand our operating infrastructure.
-Most of our operating expenses are fixed in the near term.
+Currently, most of our operating expenses are fixed.
 If we are unable to generate significant revenues, our net losses in any given period could be greater than expected.